IBM VPC Licensing

 What products use IBM VPC Licensing?

-IBM products like Cloud Paks, WebSphere, MQ, and BigFix use VPC Licensing.
+IBM products, such as Cloud Paks, WebSphere, MQ, and BigFix, use VPC Licensing.
 Each product may have specific rules or ratios related to how VPCs are calculated and applied.

 How do you calculate the number of VPC licenses needed?